adamwulf/app-launch-guide/README.md

 - [ ] [Vine](http://vine.co) - Make a vine account and post short 5s videos showing your progress as you build the app
 	- People love seeing progress, and sometimes you'll be surprised at what hits a nerve and gets re-shared

-# Step 4: Bulding the App

-## Start building
-plan out roughly how long you have to build the app.
-However much time you give yourself, that's how long it'll take.
-Make sure to budget 30% of your timeline for QA.

-Purposefully decide on priority of:

-1. feature list
-2. quality
-3. timeline

-Every product and development decision you make should be weighed against this priority list.

 ## Collect inbound links